matrix-org/matrix-bifrost/CONTRIBUTING.md

 ## Matrix-bifrost Guidelines

- - When creating an issue, please clearly state whether you are using libpurpose or xmpp.js.
+ - When creating an issue, please clearly state whether you are using libpurple or xmpp.js.
 If possible, please also state the server and client implementation name and versions.